Brining the Salmon Overnight

 After brining the fish overnight, rinse it in your sink with cold water.

-Then pat dry the salmon with paper towel.
+Then pat dry with paper towel.

 Place the salmon on a wire rack and on a baking sheet.